xnuinside/omymodels/README.md

 Any questions?
 Ping me in Telegram: https://t.me/xnuinside

 ## Changelog
+**v0.8.4**
+1. Now if tables was not found in input DDL - models generator raise NoTable error. if you want to have still silent exit if no tables, please use flag: exit_silent

 **v0.8.3**
 1. Added fundamental concept of TableMetaModel - class that unifies metadata parsed from different classes/ORM models types/DDLs to one standard to allow easy way convert one models to another in next releases it will be used for converter from one type of models to another.